StephenForte/FrescoICOPlaybook/Fresco Crypto Resources.md

 * **Decentralized**—As a collective unit, all the users along the chain hold the records.
 New blocks of transactions require verification by the collective unit, so the process removes the need for a trusted central organization, such as a bank or central government, to verify and maintain transactions, thus achieving decentralization and preventing the possibility of abuse of power by a single entity or group of people.

-* **Continuous -- **Any token issued, as well as any subsequent activities for which these tokens are used, also have to operate on a Blockchain, and are thus regulated in the same decentralized, anonymous fashion.
+* **Continuous** Any token issued, as well as any subsequent activities for which these tokens are used, also have to operate on a Blockchain, and are thus regulated in the same decentralized, anonymous fashion.